FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 > > last year in 2013 by some alumni from
 > > [*LivingSocial*](https://livingsocial.com).
 This website features
 > > reviews, application tips, founder/student interviews, and resources
-> > to help the hopeful bootcamp participants choose the bootcamp that’s
+> > to help the hopeful bootcamp participants choose the bootcamp that's
 > > right for them.

 **Positives** 😄

 -   well designed
-    -   very minimal straightforward kind of layout that doesn’t feel cluttered
+    -   very minimal straightforward kind of layout that doesn't feel cluttered
 -   reviews, founder spotlight, student spotlight
-    -   these are extremely informative for anyone who really wants a more inside look into the school and its culture (if there’s one present)
+    -   these are extremely informative for anyone who really wants a more inside look into the school and its culture (if there's one present)
     -   it seems these are really what makes the backbone of the website too and is always better than just give out the basic stats on